mknightly2000/tic-tac-toe/README.md

 <a name="top"></a>
 # Tic-Tac-Toe Game with Ruby 2D
 This is a simple implementation of the classic Tic-Tac-Toe game using Ruby and the Ruby 2D library.
-It features a graphical interface where players can play against each other or against the computer.
+It features a graphical interface where a player can play against the computer.

 ## Table of Contents
 - [Demo](#demo)